 Our media team work with print, broadcast and online journalists across England.
 We can provide comment on a range of issues relating to severe mental illness and also have a bank of case studies.
 Our specialist areas are schizophrenia, bipolar disorder, severe depression and personality disorder.
 We do not cover eating disorders.

-The national charity Rethink Mental Illness will run a free course in Chippenham next month for carers of people with mental illness in the area.
+The national charity Rethink Mental Illness will run a free course for carers of people with mental illness starting next month (16th July).

 A mental health service in Exmouth has teamed up with Learn Devon to run taster sessions in art, cooking and computing starting next week (2nd July).

 The charity Rethink Mental Illness is calling on local commissioners to seize the opportunity to use a new NHS information tool to improve mental health care in their communities.